hyperledgendary/full-stack-asset-transfer-guide/docs/CloudReady/10-kube.md

 - look on the back of your conga card.
 - ssh to the WORKSHOP_IP on the back of the conga card.
-- Set up an SSH-key for access to the remote system.
+- Set up password-less ssh access to the EC2 instance
+- Use the [ec2 vm instance](11-kube-ec2-vm.md) to provision your KIND cluster

 # Take it Further: